-Onyx Procurement Malaysia Sdn Bhd was incorporated by Healy Consultants in 2005 to provide security and risk management strategies to multinational corporations, governments, non government organisations (NGOs) and individuals.
+Onyx Procurement Malaysia Sdn Bhd was incorporated by Healy Consultants to provide security and risk management strategies to multinational corporations, governments, non government organisations (NGOs) and individuals.
 The company has suppliers from both the European Union (EU) and the US and is working with Malaysian government departments and agencies.

 Healy Consultants was able to complete the formation of Onyx Procurement Malaysia Sdn Bhd in a timely and efficient manner, and also provided a range of post-incorporation support services.
 Areas of support for Onyx Procurement Malaysia Sdn Bhd included:

 - Healy Consultants worked with our Client to identify the accounting and tax implications of incorporating a Malaysian company, including highlighting the most relevant and important aspects of the Malaysia Companies Act 1965 regarding shareholder, director and minimum capital requirements.
 Our team also highlighted the corporate and personal tax liabilities as stipulated by the Inland Revenue Board of Malaysia;

 - Healy Consultants completed Citibank corporate bank account opening on behalf of our Client, without the need to travel;